 The good news is that most of these diseases are easily diagnosed by routine blood tests and many can be treated successfully.

-If I Don’t Have Any of These Disorders Do I Have ME/CFS?
+If I Don’t Have Any of These Disorders Do I Have Chronic Fatigue Syndrome (ME/CFS)?

-It’s possible but only a physician can diagnose you.
+Only a physician can diagnose you with ME/CFS.
 In the meantime learn more about the symptoms found in ME/CFS, and check out the CDC’s page on ME/CFS.